Friday, August 21, 2015

 (Enlistment and census documents from fold3.com)

 In March 1862, Collins and several other sailors from the U.S.S.
-Susquehanna were ordered to go on scouting missions on two South Carolina rivers.
-On March 22, they were fired on by Rebel pickets, who were scattered by a howitzer.
-But later that night, when they went ashore at the junction of Pull-and-be-Damned Creek and the Cooper River, they were mistakenly fired on by Union pickets.
-One of the shots hit Collins, killing him.
-It was an act, a Union officer wrote in a report, of "culpable carelessness."
+Susquehanna were ordered to conduct scouting missions along two South Carolina rivers.
+On March 22, their party came under fire from Confederate pickets, who were quickly dispersed by a howitzer.
+Later that night, however, when the sailors went ashore at the junction of Pull-and-be-Damned Creek and the Cooper River, they were mistakenly fired upon by Union pickets.
+One of the shots struck Collins, killing him instantly—an act described by a a Union officer wrote in his report as one of “culpable carelessness.”

-Later that spring, Collins' body was returned to Hilton Head.
-On the day his marker appeared in O'Sullivan's photograph, it was partially obscured by weeds. ...
+That spring, Collins’s body was brought back to Hilton Head.
+When his grave marker appeared in O’Sullivan’s photograph, it was already partially obscured by weeds.

 ...
-An enlargement of the tall headboard next to Collins' marker reveals the words "Sacred to the Memory of" and "Killed on Board."
-But the name of the sailor, vessel he served aboard and date of his death are too difficult to read to make a positive identification of who is buried here.
-Was he among the sailors killed the night Thomas Jackson died?
-If so, we may be able to hone in on his name.
-For now, however, his identity remains unknown. ...
+An enlargement of the tall headboard beside Collins’ marker reveals the words “Sacred to the Memory of” and “Killed on Board.”
+However, the sailor’s name, his vessel and the date of his death are too faint to read, preventing a positive identification.
+Was he among those killed the night Thomas Jackson died?
+If so, we may yet be able to pinpoint his name.
+For now, though, his identity remains a mystery.. ...

-UPDATE: Eagle-eyed friend of the blog Craig Heberton provides a probable ID on this grave marker:
+UPDATE: Eagle-eyed friend of the blog Craig Heberton, a board member of the Center for The Civil War Photography, provides a possible on this grave marker:

 The marker which stumped you appears to read "W.H.
 FitzHue (FitzHugh)," who died "aged 23 years" onboard the "U.S.S.
 Pawnee."
 An account: "There were eight reported Union casualties in the successful naval effort to take Port Royal, South Carolina on November 7, 1861.
 Eight sailors died from wounds suffered during the four-hour bombardment of Confederate-held Forts Beauregard (on St. Helena) and Walker (on Hilton Head), which guarded the entrance to Port Royal harbor.
 One of those sailors was William H. Fitzhugh, a 1st-class boy on board the USS Pawnee.
 An enemy shell struck the ship and exploded at the waterline killing ordinary seaman John Kelly instantly.
 Splinters from the impact shattered Fitzhugh’s right leg.
 To save him, the surgeon amputated his leg, but Fitzhugh died later that evening probably never knowing of the Union victory that he participated in that day.
 He was buried with full military honors at Bay Point the next day with the other seven men killed in battle.
 William Fitzhugh was a contraband of war, that is, a recently, self-emancipated slave who found his way to the Union line in Virginia and enlisted in the Navy.
 Fitzhugh may be the first black casualty for the South Atlantic Blockading Squadron but he was in no way unique in his naval service."